Required prior to fieldwork…

 Level II Fieldwork, Student Evaluation of Fieldwork Experience (SEFWE)

 is completed by the student and reviewed with the Fieldwork Educator at Week 12.
-A copy of this form is sent to the Academic Fieldwork Coordinator in packets provided for each of the students going out on fieldwork.
+A copy of this form is provided to the students directly in packets provided for each of the students going out on fieldwork.
+In addition, the students now can access the SEFWE via a link provided to them on their Learning Management System, Canvas to complete the form on Survey Monkey, or the paper copy is posted for students to download for use to evaluate the site and discuss with their fieldwork educators.